MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaPlayer.md

 - `Buffering` indicates that the `MediaPlayer` is loading the media for playback.
 Its `Position` property does not advance during this state.
 If the `MediaPlayer` was playing video, it continues to display the last displayed frame.
 - `Playing` indicates that the `MediaPlayer` is playing the media source.
 - `Paused` indicates that the `MediaPlayer` does not advance its `Position` property.
 If the `MediaPlayer` was playing video, it continues to display the current frame.
 - `Stopped` indicates that the `MediaPlayer` contains media but it is not being played or paused.
-Its `Position` property is 0 and does not advance.
-If the loaded media is video, the `MediaPlayer` displays the first frame.
+Its `Position` property is reset to 0 and does not advance.
+- `Failed` indicates that the `MediaPlayer` failed to load or play the media.
+This can occur while trying to load a new media item, when attempting to play the media item or when the media playback is interrupted due to a failure.
+Use the `MediaFailed` event to retrieve additional details.

 It's generally not necessary to examine the `CurrentState` property when using the `MediaPlayer` transport controls.
 However, this property becomes important when implementing your own transport controls.